Bwc9876/portfolio-site/src/content/posts/wip_screen_captures.md

 Now in terms of actually calling it I'll be binding it to `Win` + `Shift` + `S` in Hyprland, as well as `PrintScreen`.

-In home manager i simply have to add these strings to my `wayland.windowManager.hyprland.settings.bind`
+In home manager I simply have to add these strings to my Hyprland binds
-array:

 ```nix
 wayland.windowManager.hyprland.settings.bind = [